quicwg/base-drafts/draft-ietf-quic-http.md

 : See SETTINGS_DISABLE_PUSH in {{settings-parameters}}.

 SETTINGS_MAX_CONCURRENT_STREAMS:
-: QUIC requires the maximum number of incoming streams per connection to be specified in the initial transport handshake.
+: QUIC controls the largest open stream ID as part of its flow control logic.
   Specifying SETTINGS_MAX_CONCURRENT_STREAMS in the SETTINGS frame is an error.

 SETTINGS_INITIAL_WINDOW_SIZE:
 : QUIC requires both stream and connection flow control window sizes to be